Legal Resources

 HEALTH

-ITALY ■ In August 2024, the NGO Associazione Luca Coscioni filed a complaint with the Rome Prosecutor’s Office against the 102 local health administrations (azienda sanitaria locale, ASL) responsible for providing health services in the country’s 189 prisons.
+ITALY In August 2024, the NGO Associazione Luca Coscioni filed administrative complaints to the 102 local health administrations (azienda sanitaria locale, ASL) responsible for providing health services in the country’s 189 prisons.
 It argues that the ASL are failing to provide a satisfactory level of health services and carry out inspections of the hygienic and prophylactic conditions in which they are provided.

 The alleged failures include bureaucratic difficulties and long wait times for inmates to book specialist examinations in local hospitals, delays in providing supplies and medicines when they are urgently needed, and a low level of assistance inside prisons (due in particular to an insufficient number of doctors and nurses assigned to prison health services by the responsible ASL.)